Cheyne Reiter

 Moontown and most other downtown watering holes close at 9 p.m., so if you’re looking for some late-night entertainment, the 19th Hole Sports Bar at the local golf course is the place to be and stays open later than most of its competitors.
 Live music, drink specials, endless popcorn and bar food that was so good, we went there both Friday and Saturday night.
 The pepper jack cheese bites with ranch were the consensus favorite in our group.
 If the 19th Hole doesn’t sound like your vibes, the Brown County Inn was also recommended.

-Tips for Your Visit to Brown County and Nashville
+Tips for Visiting Brown County Indiana Attractions

 Parking can be tricky, so once you find a spot, leave your car for the weekend and explore on foot.
 Many lots offer free parking, or you can pay around $5.
 The town’s trolley service connects to key locations like the music center, providing convenient transportation.